abideenml/TransformerImplementationfromScratch/README.md

 ### Visualizing attention

-To truely understand what our model was "paying attention to" in the source and target sentences lets visualize the
+To truely understand what our model was "paying attention to" in the source and target sentences lets visualize.

 Here are the attentions I get for the input sentence `Zwei Frauen in pinkfarbenen T-Shirts und.`